Isaac-Abell/RussianRoulette-Windows/README.md

 # RussianRoulette-Windows-
-1 in 6 chance of bricking PC
+1 in 6 chance of bricking PC.
-PLEASE DONT RUN ANY OF THE PROGRAMS ON HERE
+PLEASE DONT RUN THIS!
+I MADE IT AS A JOKE